Trust-Anchor-Group/NeuroAccessMaui/Content/architecture.md

 ### ViewModel

-The **ViewModel** acts as the intermediary between the View and the Model.
+> The **ViewModel** acts as the intermediary between the View and the Model.
 It handles the presentation logic and data binding, exposing data and commands that the View can bind to.
 ViewModels implement `INotifyPropertyChanged` to notify the View of changes.

-Example ViewModel:
+Example MAUI ViewModel:

 ```csharp
 public class MainPageViewModel : INotifyPropertyChanged